Angelo Mathews: Captaincy in all formats (2013–2017)

 After Kumar Sangakkara stepped down as ODI captain following the ICC Cricket World Cup 2011, Mathews was widely tipped to be Sri Lanka's next limited-overs captain.
 However, short tenures of Tillakaratne Dilshan and Mahela Jayawardene followed.
-After Sri Lanka's loss in the final of the 2012 ICC World Twenty20, the skipper Jayawardene stepped down as captain of the T20I side.
+After Sri Lanka's loss in the final of the 2012 ICC World Twenty20, the skipper Jayawardene stepped down as captain of the T20I team.
 Later that month, Mathews was appointed as the T20I captain with Lasith Malinga as his deputy.
 In February 2013 Mathews was eventually named as ODI and Test captain succeeding Jayawardene.

 Mathews became an important member of the Sri Lanka One Day team during the Sri Lanka tour of Australia in 2010/11.
 At the first match, on 3 November 2010, Mathews scored a magnificent match-winning 77* runs with a partnership with Lasith Malinga, who also scored his only half-century.
 Sri Lanka was in trouble when he came into the crease, but finally won the match.
 In this match, Mathews along with Malinga, recorded the highest ninth-wicket partnership in ODI history by scoring 132 runs for the ninth wicket.

 Mathews hit back-to-back centuries against England at Lord's and Headingley to seal Sri Lanka's first-ever Test series win in England.
 Under him, Sri Lanka also won the ODI series 3 – 2.
 The England tour was followed by a 2 – 0 win over Pakistan at home, where Mathews and his team ensured a winning send-off for Mahela Jayawardene from Tests.